mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

 $ python3 starter.py
 ```

-This will add jobs to the queue, using a list of URLs at the beginning of the file.
+This will add jobs to the Temporal queue, using the [list of URLs](https://github.com/burningion/demo-gpt-4-temporal/blob/a8599650e224f2a4ee89298aba6ea7a4892fc8dc/src/starter.py#L9-L27) at the beginning of the file.
 Change them to edit your knowledge base.

-## Testing our Augmented Results
+## Testing our Pinecone Augmented Results

 Finally, once we've run our commands we can try querying our Pinecone database ahead of a query to GPT-4.
 The program is relatively straightforward: